norsk-gjeldsinformasjon/api-docs/docs/howto/deliver-debt-data/Security_requirements.md

 - TLS 1.2 or newer on all your endpoints
 - Mutual TLS (mTLS) configured — both client and server authenticate
-- EV or OV TLS certificate on your server endpoint
+- EV or OV TLS certificate on your server endpoint (Mozilla trusted CA)
-- Enterprise client certificate (SEID 2.0) from Buypass or Commfides
+- Enterprise client certificate (SEID 2.0) from Buypass or Commfides — for business/client authentication, not server TLS
 - **Separate** certificates for test and production
 - Buypass root CA bundle installed in your Trusted Root store
 - Only NSM-recommended cipher suites in use